dododex/translations/README.md

    If a creature (or entire language) is not officially translated in-game, DO NOT translate it, Dododex will fallback to the English version.
 The goal is to make the creature names accessible, but expected -- don't translate JUST to translate.
 If "Ovis" is not translated in-game, do not translate it to "Sheep" in your language, as users would likely look for "Ovis" on Dododex.
 If a creature does not have a translation, simply omit it rather than creating a copy of the English translation.
 However, for not-Latin characters please consider transliterating if you think it would be more helpful to speakers of your language.

-   **IMPORTANT**: Dialetcs (For example: Brazilian Portuguese / "PT-BR") are not supported.
-Only two-letter country codes can be used (For example: PT).
-If there are any discrepencies between dialets, please open an issue on Github so it can be logged.
+   **IMPORTANT**: Regional versions of languages (For example: Brazilian Portuguese / "PT-BR") are also supported.
+However, it is beneficial to also have the base language ("PT"), since all PT-XX languages will fall back on the base one.
+If there are any discrepencies between regional languages, please open an issue on Github so it can be logged.

    All creature names and categories should be in Title Case (_Example_: "Attack Drone" not "attack drone").